usernameserf/Mohamed-Inc/README.md

 ## Running

-Execute the script with Python 3:
+Open `index.html` in a browser for a simple landing page or execute the script with Python 3:

 ```bash
 python3 main.py